qingshi9974/ECCV2024-AdpatICMH/README.md

 ## TODO

-- [ ] Release the Pre-trained Weights for TIC-SFMA, mbt2018mean-SFMA, cheng2020anchor-SFMA
+- [ ] Release the Pre-trained Weights for mbt2018mean-SFMA, cheng2020anchor-SFMA
 - [ ] Add the code for mbt2018mean and cheng2020anchor
 ## Citation
 If you find our project useful, please cite the following paper.